UCLALibrary/festerize/README.md

 First, ensure that you have Bash, cURL, Python 3.6+ and Pip installed on your system.

+**If you are using macOS, your Python must be installed using Pyenv.** See [here](https://github.com/pyenv/pyenv#installation) for installation instructions.
+Once Pyenv is installed, use it like so:

+    pyenv install 3.9.4 # the latest as of this writing

 When that's done, run the following command in your shell to install the latest release of Festerize:

     bash <(curl -sSL \